Using Vuforia Engine with Unity

 - Target tracking is then initialized

-- The position and rotation of the target are analyzed to provide a robust pose estimate for HoloLens
+- The position and rotation of the target are analyzed to provide a robust pose estimate for the HoloLens

 - Vuforia Engine transforms the target's pose into the HoloLens spatial mapping coordinate space